chekkan/chekkan.com/content/_drafts/guard-clauses-in-javascript.md.md

 	console.assert(score !== null || score !== undefined, `expected ${name} to be not null or undefined`);
 	console.assert(Number.isFinite(value), `expected ${name} to be a valid number, but was ${value}.`);
 	console.assert(value >= lower && value <= upper, `expected ${name} to be between ${lower} and ${upper}.`);
+	return true;
 }
 ```

 ## Conclusion
 Even though defensive coding can get verbose, the benefits of doing so can help diagnose an error easily.
 I have seen this kind of coding in C#, I have not ran into it in Javascript code bases.
 Given the untyped nature of the language, it seems logical to start writing code this way.
 The `isBetween` assertion function is written to make it easier to understand.
-Using libraries such as rambda, help compose the `isBetween` function and
+Using a library such as rambda, can help compose the `isBetween` function and make the number of lines shorter.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI5ODQ5NzM3MSwxMDczNTE4MjM5LC0xMz
+eyJoaXN0b3J5IjpbMTkxODAyNDQ0NCwxMDczNTE4MjM5LC0xMz
 M1OTUzOTA2LC0xMzgxMDYzMTY1LDEwNDU5OTQyNjIsLTE1MDI0
 MDk5MzYsODQ3NzI1OSwtMjYzOTUzNDY5XX0=
 -->